Skip to content

 Aniridia is a rare congenital disorder characterized by varying degrees of iris hypoplasia or absence.
 The term “aniridia” is a misnomer, as remnants of iris tissue are almost always detectable by gonioscopy or ultrasound biomicroscopy (UBM).

-The prevalence is approximately 1/40,000 to 1/100,000, with no significant racial or sex differences reported 1).
-It is classified as Q13.1 in ICD-10.
+The prevalence is approximately 1 in 40,000 to 1 in 100,000, with no significant racial or sex differences reported 1).
+It is classified under ICD-10 code Q13.1.

 The following three phenotypes are recognized.